Venetia Scott

 Venetia Scott (born 25 June 1963) is a British photographer, fashion stylist and author.
 She is contributing Fashion Director at British Vogue.

 Early life

 Scott was born on 25 June 1963 in Tidworth, the youngest child of Lt.-Col. John Jervoise Fitzgerald Scott and Susan Fiennes.
-As her father was a military attaché she lived her young life in Germany, France, Iran and the UK.
-Aged seven, Scott was sent to Leaden Hall School in Salisbury, England as a boarder.
-She later attended St Mary's School, Calne in Wiltshire from 11 to 17.
+As her father was a military attaché, she lived her young life in Germany, France, Iran and the UK.
+Aged seven, Scott was sent to Leaden Hall School in Salisbury, England, as a boarder.
+She later attended St Mary's School, Calne, Wiltshire, aged 11 to 17.

 Career

 British Vogue

-Scott joined British Vogue in 1984 as the personal assistant to Beatrix Miller and later became fashion assistant to Grace Coddington.
+Scott joined British Vogue in 1984 as the personal assistant to Beatrix Miller, and later became fashion assistant to Grace Coddington.